mrad201/Professional-Practice/README.md

 Collection of personal information directly from the individual concerned.
 Individual should be aware of the fact that the information is been collected, the purpose for which the information is being collected, the intended recipients of the information.
 If there are any consequences for the individual if the information requested is not provided.

 Two actionable items for this principal would be:
-- [ ] User must be informed of the intended recipients of the information
+- [ ] User must be informed of the intended recipients of the information that they have provided.
-- [ ] User know that the information is been collected
+- [ ] User must know that the information they have provided is been collected and for which purpose for.

 ### Principal 5

 #### Storage and security of personal information

 Agency holds and stores personal information of users.
-Information stored should be safe from loss, modification or misuse unless stated by the idnividual and/or agency.
+Information stored should be safe from loss, modification or misuse unless stated by the individual and/or agency.

 Two actionable items for this principal would be:
 - [ ] User is informed where information will be stored
-- [ ] Information must not be misused
+- [ ] User information must be stored safe so it can not be modified or misused

 ### Principal 6